lukaskaibel/rag-medical-consultation/README.md

 ## Reproducing headline experiments

 - Ensure the corresponding document stores are built in `data/document_stores/` (run `4_indexing.ipynb`).
-- Run `5.5_retrieval_evaluation_closed_vs_open.ipynb` to generate side-by-side results for open vs. closed configurations.
+- Run `5.4_retrieval_evaluation_closed_vs_open.ipynb` to generate side-by-side results for open vs. closed configurations.
 Results are saved under `results/retrieval/open_closed/<TIMESTAMP>/`.
 - Use `7_analysis.ipynb` (and the analysis cells at the end of 5.x) to visualize MAP/MRR/Recall comparisons.

 ## Testing

-- A minimal test scaffold exists under `tests/`.
+- A minimal test scaffold exists under `tests/` to test the custom component for the Qwen3 reranker.
 If you use pytest, you can run tests with:

 ```bash
 python -m pytest -q
 ```

-## Notes and limits

-- Large local models (e.g., 8B embeddings or rerankers) may require substantial RAM/VRAM.
-Alternatively, use remote providers as configured by environment variables.
-- Provider access (e.g., OpenAI) requires valid API keys in `.env`.
-- Some notebooks sample subsets for evaluation (e.g., a fixed number of questions); set random seeds where reproducibility matters.

 ## How this ties into the thesis